datacentricdesign/wheelchair-design-platform/docs/workshops/GettingStarted.md

 Download and install Git from <a href="https://git-scm.com/download" target="_blank">here</a>.

 GitHub is a popular online platform that hosts remote Git repositories.
-We will use it throughout the course to host your repo
+We will use it throughout the course to host your repo.

 ### 3.2 Sign up on GitHub